AvanzaBank/carbon-java-relay/README.md

 * `UDP_RECEIVER_PORT` - UDP listen port
 * `LINE_RECEIVER_PORT` - TCP listen port
 * `DESTINATIONS` - carbon-cache endpoints to send metrics to.
 Accepts a comma-separated list with `host:port:instanceId`. `instnaceId` is optional since consistent hashing is not supported.
+NB: the endpoints must be pickle endpoints.
 * `LOG_DIR` - directory for logging.
 A file named `carbon-java-relay.log` will created and logged to.
 Will be read from the `[cache]` section if it does not exist in the `[relay]` section.

 ### Requirements